vikrant82/chat-analyzer/docs/reddit_backend.md

 -   **Redirect URI:** The required redirect URI for local development is `http://localhost:8000/api/auth/callback/reddit`.
 -   **File-Based Sessions:** The client was refactored to use persistent, file-based sessions stored in the `sessions/` directory, mirroring the behavior of the Telegram and Webex clients.
 This resolved a critical bug where sessions were being lost.

-## 5. UI/UX: The "Hybrid Dropdown"
+## 5. UI/UX: Workflows and Progressive Disclosure

+The UI has been updated to support two distinct workflows, selectable via radio buttons:

-The final implementation uses a "Hybrid Dropdown" with progressive disclosure.
+-   **Analyze a Subreddit:** This workflow uses the "Hybrid Dropdown" with progressive disclosure.
     -   **Initial View:** A single dropdown is populated with `<optgroup>` sections for "Subscribed," "Popular," and "My Posts."
     -   **Progressive Disclosure:** If the user selects a subreddit, a second dropdown is dynamically created and populated with that subreddit's top posts via a call to the new `/api/reddit/posts` endpoint.
--   **Sorting:** The `Choices.js` library was explicitly configured with `shouldSort: false` for all dropdowns to ensure the order of items received from the backend (e.g., "hot" posts) is preserved.
+-   **Summarize from URL:** This workflow presents a simple input field for the user to paste a Reddit post URL.

+### Image Processing

+The `RedditClient` now has robust image fetching capabilities:

+-   **Direct Links:** It checks the `submission.url` to see if it's a direct link to an image.
+-   **Galleries:** It checks for `submission.is_gallery` and uses `submission.media_metadata` to get the URLs for all images in the gallery.
+-   **Inline Links:** It uses a regex to find image URLs in the text of posts and comments.
+-   All fetched images are base64 encoded and added to the `attachments` list of the corresponding `Message` object.

 ## 6. Final Implementation Checklist (As-Built)